Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Introduction

-An universal inequality relation, $\kappa_{\parallel}>\kappa_{\perp}$, has been found in the generic isotropic background with AdS/CFT correspondence~\cite{Gursoy:2010aa,Pourhassan:2017gza}.
+An universal inequality relation, $\kappa_{\parallel}>\kappa_{\perp}$, has been found in the generic isotropic background with AdS/CFT correspondence~\cite{Giataganas:2013hwa}, based on the developments of the theory chosen in \cite{Gursoy:2010aa}.
 A way to violate this relation is to consider the Brownian motion in anisotropic background.
-And the fact that the transverse LGV-coefficient may be larger than a specific longitudinal LGV-coefficient, is found in both JW and MT spatial anisotropic background in~\cite{Giataganas:2013hwa}.
+And the fact that the transverse Langevin diffusion coefficients (LGV-coefficient) may be larger than a specific longitudinal LGV-coefficient, is found in both Janik-Witaszczyk \cite{Janik:2008tc} and Mateos-Trancanelli \cite{Mateos:2011ix,Mateos:2011tv} spatial anisotropic background in~\cite{Giataganas:2013zaa}.
 Due to the rapid expansion along the beam direction, the QGP experiences an anisotropic phase both in momentum and coordinate space before the system reaches the isotropic phase in a short period of time.
-And the strong magnetic field is another important source of anisotropy, and it is interesting to study its influence on heavy quark diffusion at HICs.
+And the strong magnetic field is another important source of anisotropy, and it is interesting to study its influence on heavy quark diffusion at HIC.
 To be specific we want to investigate how the anisotropy induced by an uniform magnetic field affects the both longitudinal and transverse LGV-coefficients.